Madame Jeanette vs Scotch Bonnet: Suriname Sauce or Caribbean Jerk

 Both are Capsicum chinense peppers, so either one can taste fruity compared with a cayenne or mild aji dulce contrast.
 The mistake is treating that shared species note as proof they behave the same.

-In our kitchen notes, Madame Jeanette stood out most in uncooked sauce.
+Madame Jeanette tends to stand out most in uncooked sauce.
 Scotch bonnet stayed more balanced after simmering with onion, browning sauce, or stew liquid.

 Whole Pod Or Blend